Flexible Work Guidelines

 No. Although hybrid arrangements may be made, employees will be responsible for supplying the necessary office equipment for the second workspace.
 Employee equipment needs and access must be considered when evaluating flexible work arrangements.

 Yes.
-Employees may keep University-issued office supplies and equipment at an off-site location if it is in line with the flexible work agreement and is not detrimental to the requirements of the position and the needs of the department/unit.
+Employees may keep university-issued office supplies and equipment at an off-site location if it is in line with the flexible work agreement and is not detrimental to the requirements of the position and the needs of the department/unit.

-Please use the Certification Statement For Off-Campus Location Use of Equipment (PDF) to document any University equipment taken to a building or site not owned or leased by the University.
+Please use the Certification Statement For Off-Campus Location Use of Equipment (PDF) to document any university equipment taken to a building or site not owned or leased by the university.

 Do you need more assistance?